jbonadiman/dotfiles/README.md

 ### TODO:

-- [WSL] Add symlink to windows user in home
 - [WSL] Review WSL recipe
 - [WSL] Install shfmt so that bat-extras can be minified
 - [WSL] Find a way to use the trash, so I don't use rm directly